 b.
 A brief description of involvement in curriculum/program development.
 Examples would include developing a new degree/certificate program, developing a new course, developing a new mode of delivery of a course, substantially revising a course, making use of new teaching techniques.
 The candidate must include the course/program, the nature of the development and the candidate’s role in the development.

 c.
-A brief description of involvement in the marketing of the university/School of Education programs and the recruitment of students to the programs.
+A brief description of involvement in the marketing of the university/College of Education programs and the recruitment of students to the programs.
 The candidate must include the specific program, the specific activities and the candidate’s role in the recruiting/marketing efforts.

 d.
 A list, with the most current APA style citation information, of any teaching materials such as articles, textbooks, presentations, media, funded grants, etc. the candidate has developed which belong in the section on Teaching and Educational Activities as opposed to Research, Scholarly or Artistic Activities.
 For example, a workshop as opposed to a research presentation, a “how to” article as opposed to a research article, a teaching module, electronic presentations or media related to teaching.